 - Slow-release, fibre-rich foods such as wholegrain cereals, brown bread and brown rice (also good for combating constipation)

-- Vitamin C (it aids the absorption of iron)
+- Vitamin C – it aids the absorption of iron

-- I recommend eating lots of fruit and slow-releasing carbohydrates like pasta and rice.
+“I recommend eating lots of fruit and slow-releasing carbohydrates like pasta and rice.
 Chocolate is good for energy but the effect doesn't last long.”

-- I felt knackered for the whole of my pregnancy, and just had to take it as easy as possible, which was difficult with a toddler.
-I think that as long as your iron level is OK, you just have to rest as much as you can and accept that this is how pregnancy is.”
+“I felt knackered for the whole of my pregnancy, and just had to take it as easy as possible, which was difficult with a toddler.
+I think that as long as your doctor says everything's fine, you just have to rest as much as you can and accept that this is how pregnancy is.”

-- Things I found helped were: muesli in the morning (combine 1/2-cup rolled oats with milk or fruit juice the night before and put it in the fridge, eat with fresh fruit, sultanas etc); exercise after breakfast, even when you're feeling very tired, just a short walk to the park or something; a short sleep at lunchtime (or whenever your toddler sleeps) but only around 40 minutes.”
+“Things I found helped were: muesli in the morning (combine 1/2-cup rolled oats with milk or fruit juice the night before and put it in the fridge, eat with fresh fruit, sultanas etc); exercise after breakfast, even when you're feeling very tired, just a short walk to the park or something; a short sleep at lunchtime (or whenever your toddler, if you have one, sleeps) – but only around 40 minutes.”